|Appomattox Court House Museum|

 We chose to cover the 90-plus mile retreat route over two days, stopping overnight in Farmville, which is about 30 miles east of Appomattox.

 Pamplin is located in Dinwiddie County, not far from Petersburg.
-Since it is privately owned and not a federal or state facility, there is an entrance fee ($18 for adults, I believe it was).
+Since it is privately owned and not a federal or state facility, there is an entrance fee ($13 for adults).
 But it is worth it due to the quality and detail within the gates of this vast site.

 |Sign at Pamplin Park's entrance|